AnubhavKukreti1/Python-Programming-GEU/Readme.md

 Python Programming 🐍

+Welcome to my Python Programming repository!

-This repository contains my Python programming practice as I learn Python from the basics.
+This repository documents my learning journey as I build a strong foundation in Python programming.
+It contains programs, exercises, and practice questions that I work on while learning different Python concepts.

-I am using this repository to keep track of the concepts I learn, write small programs, solve practice questions, and improve my programming skills through regular practice.
+The primary goal of this repository is to learn by coding, practice consistently, strengthen problem-solving skills, and gradually progress toward more advanced programming concepts and projects.

-Topics Covered
+📚 Topics Covered
-Data Types in Python
-Functions in Python
-Loops in Python
-Dictionaries in Python
-Object-Oriented Programming (OOP) in Python

-Along with learning these concepts, I have also solved basic practice questions to strengthen my understanding and improve my problem-solving skills.
+The repository currently covers the following Python concepts:

+Data Types — Working with different built-in data types and understanding how they are used in Python.
+Functions — Creating and using functions, parameters, arguments, return values, and other function-related concepts.
+Loops — Practicing for and while loops along with different looping techniques.
+Dictionaries — Working with key-value pairs, dictionary methods, and solving dictionary-based problems.
+Object-Oriented Programming (OOP) — Learning the fundamentals of classes, objects, constructors, methods, and other OOP concepts.
-Repository Structure
+📂 Repository Structure
 Python-Programming-GEU/
 │
 ├── DataTypes/